arcticsecurity/public/docs/Harmonization.md

 ## Identity

 The observation type defines the way the attributes of an observation need to be interpreted as a whole.
-For a botnet drone, the attributes refer to a compromised client machine, whereas for a command and control server they refer to the server.
-For example, a port for a botnet drone is the source port of the connection to the c&c service.
+For a malware infection, the attributes refer to a compromised client machine, whereas for a command and control server they refer to the server.
+For example, a port for a malware infection is the source port of the connection to the c&c service.

 |attribute|description|
 --- | --- |